 A message from our director, Geoff Haag, MPH:

-Embarking on the third year of “Thriving Downtown”, we’ve helped nearly 250 seniors in the 92101 and 92103 zip codes.
+Embarking on the third year of “Thriving Downtown”, we’ve helped more than 325 seniors in the 92101 and 92103 zip codes.
 Put simply, the goal of the program is to offer assistance to San Diego’s downtown seniors living on fixed incomes who have limited social resources.
 Many live in isolation without family or friends available to turn to.
 We strive to do whatever we can to help them maintain their independence.

 Attempting to facilitate their lives, the greatest area of need has generally been transportation to medical appointments.
 Often we’re only needed to provide one-time service, but in many cases we become a resource utilized for a wide variety of ongoing challenges.
 We have provided assistance in locating support for legal, financial and insurance issues, as well as offering help with moving, shopping, pet-sitting, and connections to other existing community services.
 We do our best to assist as able.